mesalock-linux/mesalink/README.md

 <p align="center"><img src="logo.png" height="86" /></p>

-# MesaLink: A memory-safe, secure and OpenSSL-compatible TLS library
+# MesaLink: A memory-safe and OpenSSL-compatible TLS library

 [![Build Status](https://travis-ci.com/mesalock-linux/mesalink.svg?token=jQ7Xyo9mbqzpz1GRwbzf&branch=master)](https://travis-ci.com/mesalock-linux/mesalink)

-MesaLink is a memory-safe, secure, and OpenSSL-compatible TLS library.
+MesaLink is a memory-safe and OpenSSL-compatible TLS library.
 Since 2014, the industry has seen a huge impact and loss due to memory vulnerabilities in TLS stacks; such as the infamous "Heartbleed" bug.
 MesaLink is born with the goal of eradicating memory vulnerabilities in TLS stacks; and it is written in Rust, a programming language that guarantees memory safety.
 This significantly reduces the attack surfaces; which further facilitates auditing and restricting the remaining attack surfaces.
 MesaLink is cross-platform and provides OpenSSL-compatible APIs.
 It works seamlessly in desktop, mobile, and IoT devices.
-With the growth of the ecosystem, MesaLock Linux would also be adopted in the server environment in the future.
+With the growth of the ecosystem, MesaLink would also be adopted in the server environment in the future.

 To get better functionality along with strong security guarantees, MesaLink follows the following rules-of-thumb for hybrid memory-safe architecture